EleonoraBorzi/group-validity-action/README.md

 # validity-group-action

 This github action automatically checks if the group submitting a pull request to github repo satisfies the requirements.
+The action is implemented with Docker to make it easier to access the action without needing to clone the python script.
 The requirements that the action checks are:
 - You cannot work with the same persons in a projects more than a maximum amount of times  (it also apply for working alone)
 - The group size does not exceed the maximum number of members
 - the account name in the README file of the pull request match with the name of the folder that contains the README file.
 For example if in the README file it is written that the accounts are a@kth.se and b@kth.se then the folder containing the README file should be "a-b"